R-value (insulation): Different insulation types

 The Australian Government explains that the required total R-values for the building fabric vary depending on climate zone.
 "Such materials include aerated concrete blocks, hollow expanded polystyrene blocks, straw bales and rendered extruded polystyrene sheets."

 In Germany, after the law Energieeinsparverordnung (EnEv) introduced in 2009 (October 10) regarding energy savings, all new buildings must demonstrate an ability to remain within certain boundaries of the U-value for each particular building material.
 Further, the EnEv describes the maximum coefficient for each new material if parts are replaced or added to standing structures.

-The U.S. Department of Energy has recommended R-values for given areas of the USA based on the general local energy costs for heating and cooling, as well as the climate of an area.
+The US Department of Energy, and the US Environmental Protection Agency through Energy Star, publish region-specific recommended R-values based on the general local energy costs for heating and cooling, as well as the climate of the region.
 There are four types of insulation: rolls and batts, loose-fill, rigid foam, and foam-in-place.
 Rolls and batts are typically flexible insulators that come in fibers, like fiberglass.
 Loose-fill insulation comes in loose fibers or pellets and should be blown into a space.
 Rigid foam is more expensive than fiber, but generally has a higher R-value per unit of thickness.
 Foam-in-place insulation can be blown into small areas to control air leaks, like those around windows, or can be used to insulate an entire house.